Visiting Highclere Castle aka Downton Abbey

 In 1922 the 5th Earl of Carnavon, along with Howard Carter discovered the Tomb of Tutankhamen.
 This was the first global media event at the time and of course, Explorer’s back in the day could keep or sell their findings.
 Although it seems that the majority of the valuable relics were sold to various museums after his death, some genuine artifacts were discovered in storage in the house.
 Imagine that, going through a box of granddad’s stuff in the attic and finding Egyptian relics from 300BC.
 Crazy – makes you wonder if anyone really knows what’s in storage in these grand old estates.
 The things that were found mostly include broken pottery and statue fragments, coins, relics of fabric and writing etc. Nothing major which is why no one bought it at the time I imagine, but certainly interesting and thematically, an exhibition at the house of the man who discovered them is quite appropriate.

 In addition to these, replica’s of the original relics from Tutankhamen’s Tomb have been made.
 Whilst these are fake, they are accurate replicas and give an impression of what it must have been like to walk through the tomb as well as some interesting historical information.
 The ticket for the exhibition is entirely optional and it was much quieter in there so I imagine those who just want to see Downton Abbey memorabilia might skip it – but we found it interesting and a welcome addition to the day.
+Visiting Downton Abbey is fun, but it doesn’t hurt to branch out and see something different!
 The exhibition should take about 30 minutes if you’re reading everything.

-Again, no photography is allowed in this exhibition.
+Again, no photography is allowed in the Egyptian exhibition.

 The old coach house / stables blocks have been converted into food, gift shop and toilets.
 Food is simple, but certainly good enough for us!
 Hot food (hot baguettes, panini’s and pasties) was £4.95 with cold food (sandwiches and salads) ranging from £3.95 to £7, and fresh baked cakes (including scones with clotted cream and jam of course!) started around the £2.50 mark.
 Plenty of choices for tea, coffee and cold drinks and they had a pretty efficient system running so the queue was only a few minutes despite it being lunch time.